AmmarHawashem/AmmarHawashem/README.md

 Who is Ammar?

 - 📫 I'm a chemical engineer  (Bachelor's degree)
-- 📫 I'm a data scientist  (Bachelor's degree)
+- 📫 I'm a data scientist  (Master's degree)
 - 🌱 I’m currently studying master of data science
 - 👯 I’m hate faliure which makes me exert all my efort to avoid it